mjboos/selfattention_audio/README.md

 The general gist is captured in this schematic:
 <img src="gru_attention_model.png" alt="attention model" width="800"/>

-It's old-ish research code, so use at your own risk, but trained on a sufficiently large audio/brain dataset (I didn't explore the lower limit, but probably doesn't work below 30mins or so - depends on your Signal-to-Noise Ratio of course) it gives some interesting results - essentially uncovering that to predict brain activity from audio data well, we need some time invariance and "pay attention" (pun intended) to certain parts of the spectrogram (somewhat) independently from *when* they appear.
+Trained on a sufficiently large audio/brain dataset (I didn't explore the lower limit) it gives some interesting results - essentially uncovering that to predict brain activity from audio data well, we need some time invariance and "pay attention" (pun intended) to certain parts of the spectrogram (somewhat) independently from *when* they appear.

 ## How to install